[7 Easy Ways] The Volume Does Not Contain A Recognized File System

 3. Tap on the Tools tab >> then tap on a Check.

-4. Under an Error Checking, you need to choose the option ‘Scan & repair drive’ then wait until the process finish.
+4. Under an Error Checking, you need to choose the option ‘Scan & repair drive’, then wait until the process finish.